-In addition, our Class B common shares, Class A1 common shares, and Class B1 common shares automatically convert into Class A common shares upon transfer to non-affiliates.
-As a result, as of November 30, 2018, up to 33,692,427 of our Class A common shares may be issued upon such transfers and may become eligible for sale in the public market, subject to any lock-up agreements and Rule 144 under the Securities Act.
-As of November 30, 2018, there were also 5,910,439 of our Class A common shares subject to outstanding options under our equity incentive plans that may become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, any lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, our Class B common shares and Class B1 common shares automatically convert into Class A common shares upon transfer to non-affiliates.
+As a result, as of December 31, 2018, up to 20,696,473 of our Class A common shares may be issued upon such transfers and may become eligible for sale in the public market, subject to any lock-up agreements and Rule 144 under the Securities Act.
+As of December 31, 2018, there were also 5,960,939 of our Class A common shares subject to outstanding options under our equity incentive plans that may become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, any lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If any of these additional Class A common shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our Class A common shares could decline.

-Certain holders of our common shares are entitled to rights with respect to the registration of up to 35,670,093 Class A common shares (including Class A common shares issuable upon the conversion of our Class A1 common shares, Class B common shares, and Class B1 common shares), subject, as applicable, to the lockup agreements described above.
+Following this offering and the concurrent private placement, certain holders of our common shares are entitled to rights with respect to the registration of up to 37,670,093 Class A common shares (including Class A common shares issuable upon the conversion of our Class A1 common shares, Class B common shares, and Class B1 common shares), subject, as applicable, to the lock-up agreements described above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these shareholders could have a material adverse effect on the market price of our Class A common shares.